ProStepSky/ProStepSky.github.io/_posts/2024-01-05-4_Customer_Segment_UK.md

     - Customer group 1: Spend less, buy recently, and buy moderate times.
         - Broad suggestions, such as offering a discount after 5 times bought, etc.
     - Customer group 2: Spend less, buy long ago, and buy few times.
-        - Broad suggestions, such as notify when there are major yearly or seasonal promotions, for instance, 6th day of the 6th month, etc.
+        - Broad suggestions, such as notify when there are major yearly or seasonal promotions, for instance, 6th day of the 6th month (6.6 Sale), etc.
     - Customer group 3: Spend more, buy recently, and buy many times.
         - Broad suggestions, such as offering many discounts once or twice in a while, but don’t offer the discounts often, etc.